JitenDhandha/CosmoCalc/README.md

 * Angular degree to comoving length
 * Angular area to comoving area
 * Angular area to comoving volume
+* Comoving length to proper length at a given redshift
+* Proper length to comoving length at a given redshift

 It is written in Python and uses the `astropy` library for cosmological calculations.
 The cosmologies supported currently are: WMAP7, WMAP9, Planck13, Planck15, Planck18.